-The bible says God “will have compassion on the poor and needy, and the lives of the needy He will save.”
+Quite the opposite of what my church elder claimed, the bible says, God “will have compassion on the poor and needy, and the lives of the needy He will save.”
 (Psa 72:13) In fact, anyone “who mocks the poor taunts his Maker.”
 (Prov 17:5) This doesn’t sound like God is on the side of the prosperous.
 Those who pooh-pooh the Old Testament would do well to remember a New Testament verse:

 Did not God choose the poor of this world to be rich in faith and heirs of the kingdom which He promised to those who love Him?
 (James 2:5)

 What a person owns is not proof that God is blessing them.
 He may be blessing them, but it's not proof.
 Jesus said, “Watch out!
 Be on your guard against all kinds of greed; a person's life does not consist in the abundance of their possessions.”
-(Luke 12:15) The square footage of your home and number of cars in the garage is not proof of God's right hand in your life.
+(Luke 12:15) The square footage of your home and number of cars in the garage is no proof of the good hand of God in your life.
 Conversely, if you have nothing, it’s doesn't mean that you’ve somehow displeased Him, and He is therefore punishing you by keeping you poor.

 There is nothing wrong with riches but there is plenty wrong with the love of wealth.
-(1 Tim 6:10) Material goods are indeed a blessing from God, but they are not an indicator of those blessings.
+(1 Tim 6:10) Like good health, material goods are indeed a blessing from God, but they are not an indicator of those blessings.